UPDATE: 14-02-2022 - start of the class has been moved by one week. First session will take place on February 22

 Upon successful completion of this course, students are able to:

-Apply techniques to increase his/her own wellbeing and resilience and that of others
+Apply techniques to increase their own wellbeing and resilience and that of others;

-Share and present his/her own personal story authentically
+Share and present their own personal story authentically;

-Formulate his/her own values and mission in life and act accordingly
+Formulate their own values and mission in life and act accordingly;

 Work constructively and respectfully with others to make a positive contribution to society.